Tomaati/Ciphix_Case/README.md

 * The admin should be able to change the summarised topic names (this might be useful for readability but requires some human work/research).
 * The admin should be able to quickly see all different types of information in a clean and organized manner.

-Using this (short) list of requirements a list of pages was made up:
+Using this (short) list of requirements a list of pages was made up and a tree diagram was created on paper:
 * Login Page
 * Dashboard home screen
   * Show overview of information in a graph